 Where to buy an Xbox Series X: Get restock updates for Amazon, Best Buy, Target, Walmart and more

-Microsoft's next-gen Xbox console has been MIA since it was released, but that won't last forever.
-Here's the latest news on console inventory.
+Microsoft's next-gen Xbox console has been out of stock since it was released, but ventory is coming.
+Here's the latest news about retailers restocking the Xbox.

 More in www.cnet.com